brianloveswords/cmdserver/README.md

 /tmp/food.socket > adding new stack `seafood`
 ```

+You can have as many clients open as you want, go nuts:

 ```
 # in yet another terminal session

 ± node example.js -S /tmp/food.socket
 file /tmp/food.socket
 /tmp/food.socket < list stacks